PeachScript/vue-infinite-loading/docs/guide/README.md

 Vue.use(InfiniteLoading, { /* options */ });
 ```

-Same as the `script` include way, the `InfiniteLoading` component will be registered as a global component if use the plugin API, you don't need to re-register it through `components` property in your own components.
+If you use the plugin API, the `InfiniteLoading` component will be registered as a global component just like when including it with the `script` tag, but you won't need to re-register it through the `components` property in your own components.